Black Isle Sea Kayaking Symposium

 Cromarty is a great base from which to paddle the Moray Firth and to explore the coastline.
 The area offers a wealth of contrast between industrial activities; kayakers can paddle around North Sea oil rigs dodging the support vessels whilst enjoying the natural environment of the North Sea.
 Cromarty is famous for dolphin watching and a host of sea birds can be viewed on the cliffs of the North and South Sutors.
 There is great historical interest in the Cromarty Firth too, with gun emplacements on the cliffs from the First and Second World Wars, and the wreck of the warship “Natal”.

-BISKS has a separate website and Facebook page.
+BISKS has a separate Facebook page.